-WHEREAS, several independent analyses of federal single-payer legislation have found that the administrative savings and other efficiencies of a single-payer program would provide more than enough resources to provide coverage to everyone in the country with no increase in overall U.S. health spending19, 20,21,22; and
+WHEREAS, several independent analyses of federal single-payer legislation have found that the administrative savings and other efficiencies of a single-payer program would provide more than enough resources to provide coverage to everyone in the country with no increase in overall U.S. health spending^{19, 20,21,22}; and

-WHEREAS, polls have indicated a majority of physicians support single-payer healthcare systems, making the AMA and KMA's position of strong unequivocal opposition not representative23,24,25,26,27; and
+KMA House of Delegates September 2019 WHEREAS, polls have indicated a majority of physicians support single-payer healthcare systems, making the AMA and KMA's position of strong unequivocal opposition not representative^{23,24,25,26,27}; and

-WHEREAS, there is a significant difference between current proposed forms of nationalized health care plans. (i.e. single payer vs. Medicare for All vs. a public option, etc.) This is a significant point of confusion for physicians and the public; and
+WHEREAS, there is a significant difference between current proposed forms of nationalized health care plans. (i.e. single payer vs. Medicare for All vs. a public option, etc.) This is a significant point of confusion for physicians and the public^{28,29,30}; and